 Divorce Or Legal Separation?

-Some couples choose legal separation over divorce thinking it will save money in legal fees.
+Some couples choose legal separation over divorce thinking it will save money on legal fees.
 It may, but it also may not.
 Especially if you need lawyers involved, the cost for both can be nearly identical.
 If not, a legal separation may prove a cheaper option.

-The big question of the day is whether or not legal separation is right for you and your situation?
+The big question of the day is whether or not legal separation is right for you and your situation.
 It’s a complicated choice with no one-size-fits-all answer.
 What’s right for one couple won’t necessarily be right for you.
 But for some couples, it truly is the best option.

-Both carry long-lasting consequences, and whichever road you choose, it’s vital to explore the ramifications.
+Both carry long-lasting consequences, and whichever road you choose, it’s vital to explore and understand the ramifications.
 Take the time to look at all the variables, honestly examine your circumstances, and come to an informed decision.

 Other Types Of Separation